SMS Tegetthoff (1912): Assembly and commissioning

 Tegetthoff, the title ship of her class, was laid down in Trieste by Stabilimento Tecnico Triestino on 24 September 1910, once it became clear that Vienna and Budapest would pass the necessary budget to fund the construction of the entire class.
 The budgets were approved after two meetings of the Austrian Reichsrat and the Diet of Hungary in October and November 1910, opposition being rejected as the Italian Navy had laid down another three battleships during the summer.

 The final package of the budget agreement which funded Tegetthoff included provisions which ensured that while the armor and guns of the battleship were to be constructed within Austria, the electrical wiring and equipment aboard Tegetthoff was to be assembled in Hungary.
 Additionally, half of all ammunition and shells for the guns of the ship would be purchased in Austria, while the other half was to be bought in Hungary.
 Aside from a brief strike in Trieste in May 1911, construction on Tegetthoff continued at a fast pace.
 Less than a year after being laid down, Tegetthoff was launched on 21 March after delays due to poor weather around Trieste.

 Originally referred to as "Battleship V", discussion began over what to name the battleship while it was under construction in Trieste.
 The Naval Section of the War Ministry initially proposed naming the battleship Don Juan.
-Newspapers within Austria reported during construction that one of the ships was to be named Kaiser Franz Joseph I were unfounded as the Austo-Hungarian Navy had no intentions of renaming the cruiser which already bore the Emperor's name.
+Newspapers within Austria reported during construction that one of the ships was to be named Kaiser Franz Joseph I were unfounded as the Austro-Hungarian Navy had no intentions of renaming the cruiser which already bore the Emperor's name.
 Emperor Franz Joseph I ultimately decided the names of all four dreadnoughts, selecting to name the first ship after his own personal motto, Viribus Unitis (Latin: "With United Forces"), while the second ship would be named Tegetthoff, after Wilhelm von Tegetthoff, a 19th-century Austrian naval admiral known for his victory over Italy at the Battle of Lissa in 1866.
 Tegetthoff was commissioned into the Austro-Hungarian Navy on 14 July 1913.
 During her gunnery trials, a discharge from one of the ship's main guns damaged the staterooms of the ship's officers.